 Reddit ranks 7th among the list of the most visited websites in the world.
 With 187,130,346 monthly traffic as of June 2019, Reddit ranks above NYTimes, Instagram, Google, Walmart, and Pinterest, according to Reddit traffic stats from popular website indexer Ahrefs.
 It, however, trails behind the likes of Youtube, Wikipedia, Facebook, Twitter, Amazon, and IMDB, in descending order.

-16. Reddit is the 3rd most visited site in the United States.
+16. Reddit ranks as the 6th most visited site in the United States.

 18. Reddit has over 1.2 million different subreddits.